As Certain as Debt and Taxes: Estimating the Tax Sensitivity of Leverage from State Tax Changes

 AFA 2013 San Diego Meetings Paper

-We use a natural experiment in the form of staggered changes in corporate income tax rates across U.S. states to show that tax considerations are a first-order determinant of firms’ capital structure choices.
-Over the period 1990-2011, firms increase long-term leverage by 104 basis points on average (or $32.5 million in extra debt) when their home state raises tax rates.
+We use a natural experiment in the form of 121 staggered changes in corporate income tax rates across U.S. states to show that tax considerations are a first-order determinant of firms’ capital structure choices.
+Over the period 1990-2011, firms increase long-term leverage by 104 basis points on average (or $32.5 million in extra debt) in response to an average tax increase of 131 basis points.
 Contrary to static trade-off theory, the tax sensitivity of leverage is asymmetric: firms do not reduce leverage in response to tax cuts.
 Using treatment reversals, we find this to be true even within-firm: tax increases that are later reversed nonetheless lead to permanent increases in a firm’s leverage – an unexpected and novel form of hysteresis.
-Our findings are robust to various confounds such as unobserved variation in local business conditions or investment opportunities, union power, or states’ political leanings.
-Treatment effects are heterogeneous: tax sensitivity is greater among profitable and investment-grade firms which respectively have a greater marginal tax benefit and lower marginal cost of issuing debt.
+Our findings are robust to various confounds such as unobserved variation in local business conditions, union power, or unemployment risk.
+Treatment effects are heterogeneous and confirm the tax channel: tax sensitivity is greater among profitable and investment-grade firms which respectively have a greater marginal tax benefit and lower marginal cost of issuing debt.

-Keywords: Capital structure, debt policy, leverage, leverage dynamics, taxes, trade-off theory, dynamic capital structure models, natural experiments, regression discontinuity
+Keywords: Capital structure, debt policy, leverage, leverage dynamics, taxes, trade-off theory, dynamic capital structure models, natural experiments

 JEL Classification: G32working papers series